Participatory budgeting (PB) is a process where local people directly decide how to spend part of a public budget in the community they live.

 Current PB projects

-Community groups in four priority areas across Aberdeen are invited to bid for a share of funding worth £70,000 for projects that benefit local people.
+Community groups in three priority areas across Aberdeen are invited to bid for a share of funding for projects that benefit local people.

-Members of the community have the opportunity to vote for their favourite projects.
+Members of the community will have the opportunity to vote for their favourite projects at special events being held in each locality in March 2019.